Skip to main content

 Event System

-Sending Events (EmbedEventKeys)
+Sending Events to the Agent

-// Available event keys for sending data:
+// Available event keys for sending:

 EmbedEventKeys.USER_DATA // 'user_data' - User identity and profile

-EmbedEventKeys.SCREEN_STATE // 'screen_state' - Application state and context
+EmbedEventKeys.SCREEN_STATE // 'screen_state' - Screen/navigation state

 CRITICAL REQUIREMENTS: